 - In a large mixing bowl, mash banana until smooth.1 large ripe banana

 - Mix in the rest of the wet ingredients into your mashed banana.
-Stir until everything is well incorporated.¾ cup pumpkin puree, ¼ cup cashew butter, ¼ cup maple syrup, ¼ cup plant milk, 2 teaspoon apple cider vinegar
+Stir until everything is well incorporated.¾ cup pumpkin puree, ¼ cup cashew butter, ¼ cup maple syrup, ¼ cup soy milk, 2 teaspoon apple cider vinegar

 - In a separate bowl, combine together all dry ingredients and mix well.2 cups oat flour, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon cinnamon powder